jasikpark/resume/README.md

 ## Caleb Jasik's Résumé

 My résumé written using LaTeX and compiled into a PDF.
-One of the few times I'm okay commiting a compiled binary -- copied from [EvanPurkhiser](https://github.com/EvanPurkhiser)
+One of the few times I'm okay commiting a compiled binary -- from [EvanPurkhiser](https://github.com/EvanPurkhiser)